Kate Hinds covers transportation for WNYC News.

-Some of her recent stories are about Citi Bike, Second Avenue Subway construction, bike delivery rules, poverty and traffic crashes, and how NJ Transit failed Sandy's test.
+Some of her recent stories are about Citi Bike's reboot, Second Avenue Subway construction, the lament of the C train rider, poverty and traffic crashes, and how the MTA could still operate in a massive snowstorm (aka the 'Snowpiercer' scenario).
 She produced the award-winning radio documentary Back of the Bus: Mass Transit, Race and Inequality.
 She is also the producer of Shifting Gears: The Retooling of the American Auto Industry, a multi-station collaboration distributed by PRX.
 She got her start as a producer on The Brian Lehrer Show.
 Her hand is featured prominently in a recent Transportation Nation video.
 She has a tendency to live-tweet MTA board meetings, and she's been known to write under a pseudonym.
 She lives with her family on Manhattan's Upper West Side, where Oliver is her local bodega cat.
 Follow her on Twitter.

 Kate Hinds appears in the following: